erickarbe/gccastatamic/content/collections/pages/internships.md

             content:
               -
                 type: text
                 text: 'With direct oversight from the Development Team, the Marketing and Events Intern will be learning the day-to-day workings of a community arts non-profit during the summer months of the year.
-This is an opportunity to get insight and experience working on the creative and administrative sides of Marketing and Development.
+This is an opportunity to get insight and experience working on the creative and administrative sides of Development and Events.
 Delve deeper into how GCCA organizes, manages, and implements events, fundraising and community relationships.
 Interns are expected to work in cooperation with GCCA staff, donors, Founders, vendors and visitors .
 This is an unpaid internship with the potential to work hybrid.'
           -
             type: paragraph
             content: